Metroway: Changes

 As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the Metroway was renamed into the A1X, discontinuing the Metroway branding.
 The route remained the same from the former Metroway counterpart.

 Stations

 There are 17 stations on the route.
 Twelve of the stations offer two-way service; three of the stations—18th & Crystal, 23rd & Crystal, and Fayette—are northbound-only; and two other stations—26th & Clark and 23rd & Clark—are southbound-only.

-The Metroway stations vary depending on location and jurisdiction, though all stations consist of side platforms and sidewalk-level bus stops.
+Stations vary depending on location and jurisdiction, though all stations consist of side platforms and sidewalk-level bus stops.